CityOfPhiladelphia/standards-docs/site-content/use/technical-details/installation.md

 {{</ highlight >}}

 #### JavaScript
-`require('phila-standards')` will load all of the JavaScript onto the page.
+`require('phila-standards')` will load the Standards JavaScript onto the page.
 This module doesn't export anything.

 #### SASS

 The main Sass (SCSS) source file is located in: `node_modules/phila-standards/src/sass/phila-standards.scss`

-Non-minified CSS that’s been precompiled is located in: `node_modules/phila-standards/dist/css/phila-standards.css`
+The compressed CSS is located in: `node_modules/phila-standards/dist/css/phila-standards.css`